TFphoenix/gardening-assistant/README.md

 # General Presentation

-Gardening Assistant is a project made by Gabriela Burtan and Teodor Mihaescu in the 3rd year of Computer Science College from University of Transylvania Brasov for Mobile Applications Development and Image Processing subjects.
+Gardening Assistant is a project made by Gabriela Burtan and Teodor Mihăescu in the 3rd year of Computer Science College from Transylvania University of Brasov for Mobile Applications Development and Digital Image Processing subjects.

 The application is a mobile assistant for maintenance and embellishment of the garden.
 It has the following functionalities: disease detection of plants, suggestions for garden decoration based on analyzed data.

-The application is developed in Xamarin Forms Framework using C# as programming language (which interprets in Java language and compiles Android project).
+The application is developed in Xamarin Forms Framework using C# (which interprets the project in Java and then compiles the native Android project).

 > For more details you can watch:
 > [Gardening Assistant - Demo video](https://youtu.be/5G7V_HSD6M0)